anhoej/pbc_webinar/README.md

----
-title: One Chart to Rule Them All
+##  One Chart to Rule Them All

-subtitle: Simplifying statistical process control with I-prime charts
+### A webinar on simplifying statistical process control with I-prime charts
----

 In this webinar we introduce the I-prime (I') chart, a new statistical process control (SPC) tool that retains the intuitive simplicity and interpretability of the I chart while addressing its key limitations.
 Designed to accommodate both measurement and count data, the I' chart adapts gracefully to varying subgroup sizes, offering a more accurate and nuanced picture of process variation.

+### Target audience

 The webinar is intended for analysts and practitioners involved in healthcare quality control and improvement.
 Prior experience with SPC methodology and programming in R will be beneficial.

-Useful materials:
+### Webinar aims

+After the webinar, participants will:

+* understand the theory underlying I' charts,
+* recognise when I' charts are appropriate -- and when they are not -- as alternatives to traditional SPC charts, and
+* be able to construct I' charts using R.

+### Materials

 - Anhøj & Mohammed (2025): Mastering Statistical Process Control Charts in Healthcare.
 A book under development (https://anhoej.github.io/spc4hc/).